timmartin19/ripozo-oasis/README.md

 ```

 Creating a sqlalchemy engine is incredibly simple.
 We simply
-pass SQLAlchemy a database uri in the expected format.
+pass SQLAlchemy a database URI in the expected format.
 See
 the [Engine Configuration documentation](http://docs.sqlalchemy.org/en/rel_1_0/core/engines.html)
 for more details.
 TL;DR this is the general format:
 `'dialect+driver://username:password@host:port/database_name'`